2025 K League 2

 The 2025 K League 2, also known as the Hana Bank K League 2 for sponsorship reasons, is the 13th season of the K League 2, the second-highest division in South Korean football league system.

 Teams

 Team changes

 As the 2024 K League 2 champions, FC Anyang was promoted to the K League 1.
 Incheon United was relegated from the K League 1 for the first time in the club's history.
-Meanwhile, Hwaseong FC was accepted to K League 2 after finishing as runner-up in the K3 League in 2024, having participated in the K3 League since 2013.
+Meanwhile, Hwaseong FC, which participated in the K3 League since 2013, was accepted to the K League 2 by the judgement of K League Federation.